SMU vs. Tulane NCAA Football Odds, Plays and Insights | October 21, 2021

 Over/Under Insights

-- SMU and its opponents have scored at least 70 points just twice this year.
+- SMU has combined with its opponents to score more than 70 points only two times this season.

-- Tulane's games have gone over 70 points in four of six chances this season.

-- The two teams combine to score 73.5 points per game, 3.5 more than the over/under in this contest.
+- The two teams combine to average 73.5 points per game, 3.5 more than the over/under in this contest.

-- These two squads combine to surrender 62.4 points per game, 7.6 fewer than this contest's over/under.
+- This contest's total is 7.6 points above the 62.4 these two squads combine to allow per game this season.

-- The average total in Mustangs games this season is 66.2, 3.8 points fewer than Thursday's total of 70 .
+- The 63.9 PPG average total in Green Wave games this season is 6.1 points fewer than this game's over/under.

-- In 2021, games involving the Green Wave have averaged a total of 63.9 points, 6.1 fewer than this game's set over/under.

 SMU Stats and Trends

-- SMU has played six games, with three wins against the spread.

-- The Mustangs have always covered the spread this season when favored by 14 points or more.
+- This season, the Mustangs have two against the spread wins in three games as a favorite of 13.5 points or more.

 - SMU's games this year have gone over the total in two out of five opportunities (40%).

-- SMU is 2-0 against the spread and 3-0 overall this season when the team records more than 40.2 points.
+- SMU is 2-0 against the spread and 3-0 overall in games when it puts up more than 40.2 points.

-- In games that SMU churns out over 474.2 yards, the team is 2-1 against the spread and 4-0 overall.
+- When SMU piles up more than 474.2 yards, the team is 2-1 against the spread and 4-0 overall.

-- The Mustangs have turned the ball over 10 times this season, three more turnovers than the Green Wave have forced (7).
+- This year, the Mustangs have turned the ball over 10 times, three more than the Green Wave's takeaways (7).

 - Find the latest spread and moneyline odds for SMU at SISportsbook.